syncfusion-content/blazor-docs/blazor/treegrid/editing/template-editing.md

 {% endtabs %}

-The following image represents the AutoComplete component in focused state inside the dialog template of the tree grid component,
+The following image represents the AutoComplete component in a focused state inside the dialog template of the tree grid component,
 ![Blazor Tree Grid displays Dynamic Focus of Component](../images/blazor-treegrid-dynamic-focus-component.gif)